 Stinson Beach by Public Transit

 No matter how you get there, the Stinson Beach entrance is between CA Hwy 1 mile markers 12.5 and 13.0, on the north edge of town.
 You can find it by watching the mileage markers if you know how.
-Find out how to interpret a California milepost marker.
+Find out how to interpret a California milepost marker so you're prepared.

 Traffic can get really backed up on Highway One during busy times.
 You may want to catch the West Marin Stagecoach bus in Marin City instead of driving your own vehicle.
 They stop right at the beach parking lot.